Available to students meeting the following criteria:

 - Currently enrolled full-time and paid the University’s health and wellness fee.

-Returning Clients: If you are a returning client, please schedule online using the student portal.
+Returning Clients: If you are a returning client, please schedule online using the Student Portal.
+You will have the option to select either a zoom or in-person appointment.
 Please understand that routine appointments must be scheduled well in advance in order to find a time that works for both you and your clinician.

 For discussion with your counselor at the time of your first Zoom tele-mental health appointment: